 - a.
-New Development in the Core Zone should have a street wall with a maximum height of XX storeys fronting on Haddon Road SW and the lane to the south to allow for adequate transitions with adjacent low-scale residential areas. - b.
-When policy 2.6.4 (g) is met, new Development fronting on Haddon Road SW and Heritage Drive SW in the Transition Zone may exceed the low-scale, up to XX storeys tall.
-New development in the remainder of the Transition Zone may be up to XX storeys tall. - c.
-New development should consider public realm improvements to include a 5A connection along Haddon Road SW.
+New Development in the Core Zone should have a street wall with a maximum height of six storeys fronting on Haddon Road SW and the lane to the south to allow for adequate transitions with adjacent residential areas. - b.
+When policy 2.6.4 (g) is met, new Development fronting on Haddon Road SW and Heritage Drive SW in the Transition Zone may exceed the Limited Scale and be up to six storeys tall.
+New development in the remainder of the Transition Zone may be up to four storeys tall. - New development should consider public realm improvements to include a 5A connection along Haddon Road SW.